eduellery/eduellery/README.md

 ### Hi there 👋

-My name is Eduardo Ellery, I'm a SW Engineer | SW Architect | Tech Lead.
+My name is Eduardo Ellery,

+I usually work as a combination of `["Software Engineer", "Software Architect", "Tech Lead"]`

 I'm a podcast addict, coffee lover and sports passionate.
 I used to read a lot of comic books.
 Don't do it so often anymore, but still like reading occasionally.